RobLoach/raylib-physfs/README.md

 [![Tests](https://github.com/RobLoach/raylib-physfs/actions/workflows/Tests.yml/badge.svg)](https://github.com/RobLoach/raylib-physfs/actions/workflows/Tests.yml)

-Integrate the virtual file system [PhysicsFS](https://icculus.org/physfs/) with [raylib](https://www.raylib.com/), allowing to load images, audio, and fonts from data archives.
-In order to ease the dependency tree, this uses [miniphysfs](https://github.com/edubart/miniphysfs) so that there's no need to link PhySFS.
+Load [raylib](https://www.raylib.com/) images, sounds, music, fonts and shaders from data archives, like `.zip` files, through [PhysicsFS](https://icculus.org/physfs/).
+This comes bundled with [miniphysfs](https://github.com/edubart/miniphysfs), so that there's no need to link PhysFS.

 ## Features

-- Load the following data from archives
-    - Images with `LoadImageFromPhysFS()`
-    - Textures with `LoadTextureFromPhysFS()`
-    - Music with `LoadMusicStreamFromPhysFS()`
-    - Waves with `LoadWaveFromPhysFS()`
-    - Fonts with `LoadFontFromPhysFS()`
-    - Text with `LoadFileTextFromPhysFS()`
-    - Shaders with `LoadShaderFromPhysFS()`
+- Load various assets from data archives, including Images, Textures, Music, Waves, Fonts, Text, Data and Shaders
-- Check if directories and files exist
+- Check if directories and files exist within archives
-- Enumerate across multiple archives and mount paths
+- Enumerate across multiple archives and mounted paths
 - Save files through PhysFS
-- Set all file loading to use PhysFS with `SetPhysFSCallbacks()`
+- Set all file loading to use PhysFS via `SetPhysFSCallbacks()`
+- Find the user's configuration directory with `GetPerfDirectory()`

 ## Usage

-This is a header library.
+This is a header-only library.
 To use it, define `RAYLIB_PHYSFS_IMPLEMENTATION` in one `.c` source file before including [`raylib-physfs.h`](include/raylib-physfs.h).
 You will also have to link the raylib dependencies.

 ### Example